Lola-Olagunju/Lola-Olagunju/README.md

 - Hi, I’m Rodiat Olagunju
 - I’m a data analyst who would love to showcase her skills and share projects.
-- I’m currently learning data story telling
+- Currently learning data story telling
-- I’m looking to collaborate on data analysis projects
+- Looking to collaborate on data analysis projects